 Exercise is the best Medicine Around – why don’t we use it?
-Carla Cox, Ph.D., RD, CDE, FAADE clarifies the role exercise can play in diabetes management success.
+Carla Cox, Ph.D., RD, CDE, FAADE clarifies the role exercise can play in successful diabetes management.

 Physical movement (the E word – exercise) is a greatly underutilized treatment for type 2 diabetes, prediabetes and heart disease.
 The recommendation is as little as ½ hour out of a 24 hour day – that means 23.5 hours of time you can do something else, and yet only 23% of Americans attain that small goal.